eXascaleInfolab/PyExPool/README.md

  CHAINED_CONSTRAINTS = True

-Job(name, workdir=None, args=(), timeout=0, ontimeout=False, task=None
+Job(name, workdir=None, args=(), timeout=0, restartonto=False, task=None
-	, startdelay=0, onstart=None, ondone=None, params=None, category=None, size=0
+	, startdelay=0., onstart=None, ondone=None, params=None, category=None
-	, slowdown=1., omitafn=False, memkind=1, stdout=sys.stdout, stderr=sys.stderr):
+	, size=0, slowdown=1., omitafn=False, memkind=1, stdout=sys.stdout, stderr=sys.stderr):
 	"""Initialize job to be executed

 	Job is executed in a separate process via Popen or Process object and is managed by the Process Pool Executor

 	Main parameters:
-	name  - job name
+	name: str  - job name
 	workdir  - working directory for the corresponding process, None means the dir of the benchmarking args  - execution arguments including the executable itself for the process
 		NOTE: can be None to make make a stub process and execute the callbacks timeout  - execution timeout in seconds.
-Default: 0, means infinity ontimeout  - action on timeout:
-		False  - terminate the job.
-Default
-		True  - restart the job
+Default: 0, means infinity restartonto  - restart the job on timeout, Default: False.
+Can be used for non-deterministic Jobs like generation of the synthetic networks to regenerate the network on border cases overcoming getting stuck on specific values of the rand variables.
-	task  - origin task if this job is a part of the task startdelay  - delay after the job process starting to execute it for some time, executed in the CONTEXT OF THE CALLER (main process).
+	task: Task  - origin task if this job is a part of the task startdelay  - delay after the job process starting to execute it for some time, executed in the CONTEXT OF THE CALLER (main process).
 		ATTENTION: should be small (0.1 ..
 1 sec)
-	onstart  - callback which is executed on the job starting (before the execution started) in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
+	onstart  - a callback, which is executed on the job starting (before the execution started) in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
 Default: None
 		ATTENTION: must be lightweight
-		NOTE: can be executed a few times if the job is restarted on timeout ondone  - callback which is executed on successful completion of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
+		NOTE: can be executed a few times if the job is restarted on timeout ondone  - a callback, which is executed on successful completion of the job in the CONTEXT OF THE CALLER (main process) with the single argument, the job.
 Default: None
 		ATTENTION: must be lightweight
 	params  - additional parameters to be used in callbacks